Menu

 By playing this audio, personal data may be transmitted to third-party providers.

-In my project “Sounds Of The Inner Tree”, I use sensors and probes to investigate what the tree actually hears.
-I try to listen into him.
+In my project “Sounds of the Inner Tree”, I use sensors and probes to investigate what a tree hears – and how it sounds.
+I try to listen into it in order to grasp its inner sound spaces.

-The audio data from the sensors is one sound source, the other is the environmental sounds around the tree, which I record with microphones.
+The audio data from the sensors form one sound source, the second is created from the ambient noise around the tree, which I record with microphones.
+These two levels create a complex auditory image that encompasses both the external sounds of the forest and the internal vibrations and resonances of the wood.